 Adblockers Adblocking is on the rise.
 And with it comes not only the removal of ads but the blocking of popular web traffic tracking tools like Google Analytics.
 Some reports suggest that more than 10% of all web traffic is now being blocked from services like Google Analytics and this can be a major issue for businesses that rely on accurate data to make good business decisions.
-Specific Problems You might find that conversions that are being reported in Google Analytics don’t actually reflect the conversions that you are seeing in the backend of your website.
+Specific Problems You might find that the conversions being reported in Google Analytics don’t actually reflect the conversions that you are seeing in the backend of your website.

-Introduction Google Analytics is an underutilized tool and there are a few basic things you can do to gain more insight into your conversions.
+Google Analytics is an underutilized tool and there are a few basic things you can do to gain more insight into your conversions.
 Last year in March of 2016 Google made their new User Explorer available to the public.
 It’s a great tool but unfortunately, you can’t drill down into other dimensions with this tool yet.
 Also, you can’t combine this information with other dimensions or metrics like where the user came from.